Loïc Négo

-Loïc Négo (born 15 January 1991) is a professional footballer who plays as a right-back for Fehérvár.
+Loïc Négo (born 15 January 1991) is a professional footballer who plays as a right-back for Ligue 1 club Le Havre.
 Born in France, he plays for the Hungary national team.

 Club career

 On 18 June 2008, he signed his first professional contract agreeing to a three-year deal with FC Nantes until June 2011.
 Négo made his professional debut on 14 May 2010 in a league match against Caen appearing as a half-time substitute in a 3–1 defeat.

 Négo joined Roma on a five-year contract following the conclusion of the 2011 FIFA U-20 World Cup.

+Charlton Athletic

-On 29 January 2014, Négo signed a three-and-a-half year deal with Championship side Charlton Athletic for an undisclosed fee, ahead of their fixture against Wigan Athletic where he made his league debut for the club.
+On 29 January 2014, Négo signed a three-and-a-half-year deal with Championship side Charlton Athletic for an undisclosed fee, ahead of their fixture against Wigan Athletic where he made his league debut for the club.

 In August 2014, Négo rejoined Újpest on a season long loan deal.

+Fehérvár

 On 31 August 2015, Négo joined Fehérvár FC on a permanent deal.

+He won the 2017–18 Nemzeti Bajnokság I with Fehérvár.

+In the 2021–22 Nemzeti Bajnokság I he scored his first goal in a 1–1 draw with MTK Budapest FC at the Hidegkuti Nándor Stadion on 10 April 2022, while his second goal in a 3–0 victory against Debreceni VSC at the Nagyerdei Stadion on 30 April 2022.

+In the 2022–23 Nemzeti Bajnokság I he scored one goal against Kecskeméti TE on 31 August 2022.